-PMP Local Pl Corp Pl Theme Objective Key messages Key stakeholders Asks Channels SDNPA staff resource Timeline KPIs/Measur es of success and chemical conditions of the rivers and aquifers within the South Downs National Park. aquifers are an integral part of the National Park landscape and they are in trouble We can improve water quality for the I.2 million people, wildlife and landscapes that depend on water from the South Downs through more sustainable: I and management water use: Water companies: in their 2020-2025 Plans: Invest in catchment and aquifer management Commit to working with land managers to develop approaches to land management aimed at improving water quality Work with the NPA to promote water efficiency Stakeholder groups of the three water companies Biodiversity lead (water) Plans January 2018 first consultation goes out August 2018 final document plans of the three water companies released in August 2018 include the three key asks. and through catchment and aquifer based approaches The Brighton Chalk Management Partnership Land managers Work with water companies to identify and trial new land management methods Farm cluster liaison meetings South Downs Land Managers Group Meetings Farmers Breakfasts Champ communications Director of Countryside & Policy Countryside & Policy Manager (Nigel James) Landscape & Biodiversity lead (water) Champ Project August 2018 onwards Champ until March 2019 Better water quality
+PMP Theme Objectives Key messages Opportunities Key stakeholders Asks Channels m 13 Report NP/ SDNPA staff resource Timeline Measures of success .ocal Pl Statenorders Success Corp Pl Water To improve the ecological and chemical conditions of the rivers and aquifers within the South Downs National Park.
+Rivers and aquifers are an integral part of the National Park landscape and they are in trouble Water quality can be improved through more sustainable land management, water use, sustainable drainage systems and catchment and aquifer based approaches which prevent nitrates and other pollutants getting into our water.
+Eg The Brighton Chalk Management Partnership (ChaMP) is working with landowners and land managers in the Brighton area Water Companies redoing their Water Resource Management Plans Water companies: • Southern • South East • Portsmouth Water Resource Management Plan (WRMP) Include 3 key things in their 2020-2025 WRMPs: Invest in catchment and aquifer management Commit to working with land managers to develop approaches to land management aimed at improving water quality Work with the NPA to promote water efficiency Stakeholder groups of the three water companies Landscape & Biodiversity lead (water) 2020-2025 WRMP January 2018 first consultation goes out August 2018 final document 2020-2025 WRMP of the three water companies released in August 2018 include the three key asks